Relocation Attorney in Orlando, FL

 The parent that is not relocating often objects to the other parent’s relocation request, and so a voluntary agreement cannot be reached.
 In such event, a formal case must be filed and the court must decide whether the relocation should be permitted.
 The court must base its decision on objective evidence.
 Criteria that the court is required to consider is determined by Florida law.

 The procedure for seeking judicial approval for relocation over the objection of the other parent can be expedited and so may include short deadlines with which both parties must be aware or be subject to forfeiting their rights.
-Call DeVoe Law Firm for a free consultation about your parental relocation case.
+Contact us at DeVoe Law Firm in Orlando, FL for a free consultation about your parental relocation case.